Teaching ELL beginners is so rewarding.

 - Students who fall behind in reading, fall behind in everything.
 Reading is absolutely crucial to success in school for any student, but especially for English language learners.
 Classroom learning is full of text: the white board, textbooks, homework assignments, tests.
 When students struggle to read, they are severely crippled.
 They read very little of what is written and try to make do with other clues.
 Their confidence tanks and they shut down, misbehave, cheat or cry.
 By grade one, students should be reading over 30 words a minute (after mistakes have been subtracted) by themselves without help.

-- Phonics are an incredibly helpful tool for students learning a language.
+- Phonics are an incredibly helpful tool for students learning English.
 Students who learn phonics well are better readers, better spellers, and have better pronunciation.

 - Some students get very good at hiding the fact that they don’t understand anything.
 Some students who don’t understand anything with their ears overcompensate with their eyes.
 They watch for the teacher’s gestures and parrot what the rest of the class is doing.
 If you are not careful, months can go by before you realize the student’s listening ability is severely stunted, and they have some really bad habits that are hard to break.